 In a nutshell, here’s how you file for a tax extension

-Step 1: Download the tax extension form that corresponds to your business type
+Step 1: Download the tax forms that correspond to your business type

-Step 2: Submit your federal tax extension to the IRS
+Step 2: Submit your federal tax extension request to the IRS

 Step 3: Pay your taxes owed on time